pydanny/django-wysiwyg/README.rst

 * *yui*              - The YAHOO_ editor (the default)>
 * *yui_advanced*     - The YAHOO_ editor with more toolbar buttons.

-Other editors can be supported by provinding the required templates;
+Other editors can be supported by providing the required templates;
 see http://django-wysiwyg.readthedocs.org/en/latest/extending.html

 Usage